Introduction

 Work underway to improve the building consent system

-The inspection process is only a part of the overall time it takes to build and there are wider opportunities to make the sector more productive.
-Below sets out the work MBIE is doing to improve the consent system and make it easier and cheaper to build.
-The policy proposals in this document relate to the first point in the table.
-They aim to make inspection processes more efficient and reduce wait times for inspections.
+The inspection process is only part of the overall time it takes to build and there are wider opportunities to make the sector more productive.
+Table 1 below sets out the work MBIE is doing to improve the consent system and make it easier and cheaper to build.

 Programme of work to streamline the building consent system